Onfido Studio

 Workflow Input Data

 Onfido Studio allows you to configure workflows to accept input data sent via your integration.
-You can select what input data you would like to include in the workflow settings menu in the upper right corner of the Workflow Builder.
+You can select what input data you intend to include in the workflow settings menu in the upper right corner of the Workflow Builder.

 Workflow input can be found in the settings menu